-Overview: The Missoula Montana Airport will receive an \$11 million grant from the Department of Transportation's Federal Aviation Administration for a project to construct a terminal building.
+The Department of Transportation awarded an \$11 million grant to the Missoula Montana Airport for a project to construct a terminal building.
 This project will fund phase 2 of their terminal replacement.
 The new terminal will provide added capacity for increased demand, while also providing energy efficiency and Americans with Disabilities Act-related improvements while it continues to serve the Flathead Reservation.

-See here for a map and list of the 2022 Airport Terminal awards announced in early July.
+See here for a map and list of the 2022 Airport Terminal awards.